Skip to main content

 • If you have not already, create a cluster.

-• Gather these details: Cluster Endpoint, API Key, Cluster ID, and Cloud Region.
-You can find these cluster values on the Zilliz Cloud console.
+• Gather these details: Cluster Endpoint, API Key, Cluster ID.

 Install dependencies